 Beans are low in fat, high in fiber, high in protein, and very low on the glycemic index.
 This is a great food for those of you who don’t eat meat, as it is a great source of protein.
 Being high in fiber and low on the GI scale, it provides a perfect metabolic environment for releasing and metabolizing fatty acids.

-Nuts are a great fat burning food.
-They are high in healthy fats, essential fatty acids, and fat soluble vitamins.
+Nuts are high in healthy fats, essential fatty acids, and fat soluble vitamins.
 They even have fiber and protein.
 It’s another good source of protein for people who don’t eat meat.
 The healthy fats signal to your body “it’s OK to release stored fatty acids because I’m providing you with plenty of them from my diet.”

-Eggs are a great fat-burning food – especially the yolk.
+Eggs are a highly nutritious food – especially the yolk.
 We’ve been told over and over again that eggs are high in cholesterol and we shouldn’t eat them.
 However, studies show that dietary cholesterol has very little effect on blood cholesterol levels.
 Your body’s cholesterol levels are typically a result of high arterial inflammation caused by processed carbohydrates.
-Free-range eggs are packed with essential fatty acids and protein – definitely a great combination for a fat-burning food.
+Free-range eggs are packed with essential fatty acids and protein.

 Broccoli is one of the highest sources of vitamin C. Many people associate vitamin C with fruit, but broccoli has 150% of the recommended daily allowance in just a single 100g serving.
 Broccoli is one of those foods that you can eat nearly an unlimited amount of and not have to worry about gaining weight.
 It’s just too bulky and void of calories to overeat.
 This makes it a great dieting food.